MPriv32/terransible/README.md

 g = Github(access_token)
 ```

 Now it's time for the heart of the application, the functions that make it all work.
 The first function has the task of checking the repository's merge settings- are merge commits allowed? is squash merging allowed? rebase and merging?
-That's what this function will find out for us adn return either a ```True``` or ```False```:
+That's what this function will find out for us and return either a ```True``` or ```False``` as a key-value pair and add it to a list:

 ```
 def repo_merge_strategies(repo):
     #Check if merge commits are allowed
-    if repo.allow_merge_commit == True:
-        print("Merge commits are allowed!")
-    else:
-        print("Merge commits aren't allowed.")
+    list.append({'Merge Commits': repo.allow_merge_commit})

     #Check if squash merging is allowed
-    if repo.allow_squash_merge == True:
-        print("Squash merging is allowed!")
-    else:
-        print("Squash merging isn't allowed.")
+    list.append({'Squash Merging': repo.allow_squash_merge})

     #Check if rebase and merging is allowed
-    if repo.allow_rebase_merge == True:
-        print("Rebase and merge is allowed!")
-    else:
-        print("Rebase and merge isn't allowed.")
+    list.append({'Rebase and Merging': repo.allow_rebase_merge})
 ```

 The second function has the task of checking if auto head branch deletion protuction is enabled.
 This function is separate from the other function, mainly because the first function only requires the name of a repository to run.
 The second function, needs the repository name and the name of the head branch, which is "main" in this case.